 Each partnership receives Smart Start funding in an allocation from NCPC to provide child care, health care and other critical family services for children under age six (6).
 Each partnership must use at least 30% of their funding to expand child care subsidies.
 The 30% requirement can be met in a variety of ways.
-For example, partnerships may choose to use this funding to serve eligible families on waiting lists, to pay for preschool or Head Start Wrap Around services, and to augment the subsidy payment rate per child by paying quality bonus payments for children ages 0 through five (5) who are in facilities with a two through five Star Rated License.
+For example, partnerships may choose to use this funding to serve eligible families on waiting lists, to pay for preschool or Head Start Wrap Around services, and to augment the subsidy payment rate per child by paying quality enhancement payments to providers with star ratings of 3-5, for children ages 0-5.
+The specifics of how the enhancements are paid, are addressed in the signed MOU.